 This program is open to students from various professional and academic backgrounds.
 Applicants must present a bachelor's or master's degree with a GPA of 3.0 and above or an average higher than 80.
 Those with a GPA between 2.0 - 2.9 or an average of 70 - 80 may be considered after special permission from the faculty committee.
 Several years of professional experience can be an advantage.

 The University accepts candidates from a variety of academic backgrounds, such as cultural studies, history studies, Law studies, sociology studies, economics studies or business studies.
 Applicants are required to hand in a resume, 2 recommendation letters, a personal essay and their result in an English proficiency exam (IELTS or TOEFL).

 Are you interested in politics? read about MA in political science in Israel

 You may also be interested in MA in Middle Eastern studies

-An International MA in public policy is given to students that successfully complete this program.
+An International MA in Conflict Resolution and Mediation is given to students that successfully complete this program.
 They are also presented with a certificate issued by the Tel-Aviv University after completing the international mediation workshop.